alexanderchoban/resume/Resume.md

 <br />

 **Lead Web Developer and Programmer**
-* Managed and mentored programming teams of up to five people for small scale and multi-year projects
+* Managed and mentored programming teams for small scale and multi-year projects
 * Designed, created, and modified relationship databases
 * Developed ecommerce websites using NopCommerce, OpenCart, and custom cart solutions
 * Designed, developed, and modified custom web and Windows applications for call centers, health insurance, and catalog mail order industries
-* Completed code reviews
 * Maintained and Modified a complex COBOL .dat file to MSSQL Conversion Process

 **Business Analyst and Project Manager**
-* Planned and led internal and client facing meetings for website and custom application business requirements
+* Planned and led internal and client facing meetings for business requirements
-* Explained and translated business requirements into technical specifications for programmers
 * Created project plans and documentation based on client requirements
 * Created use cases using Visio
 * Maintained use cases and task lists for large scale projects and communicated statuses